JessieTMossa/100-days-of-code-log/README.md

 Yes, I took what could have been the last day of the challenge off.
 Gotta do what you gotta do.
 It's Monday and full moon and yep.

 ### R1D100
-R1D100 #100DaysOfCode #CodeNewbie #WomenWhoCode #100Devs
-Mood
+Worked with #100Devs project group.
+Glad to have good support for our foray into web app building.
-Can't believe how much I've accomplished this year.
+Can't believe how far I've come since 1/1.
 So much left to do.
-Thanks for the push @ka11away
+Thanks for the push @ka11away Stay tuned for R2, date TBD.